 …taken a beer and asking your friends: How many connection requests do you receive per week from LinkedIn?
 All three (two developers and a UI/UX designer) answer the same enough to be annoying.
 Every tech professional want to have his/her CV updated in LinkedIn, it is a great service, but no one agrees with the myriad of emails asking for connections from recruiters that has awesome job offers from awesome companies.

-Do you thing the job of a recruiter is easy?
+Do you think the job of a recruiter is easy?
 Well, let me say you are completely wrong.
 It is not an easy job and often ungrateful.
 If you think in a more or less important city with many tech companies you can image the competition existing among companies to get tech professional.

 Currently there are two main things recruiters can do to arrive to candidates: